Co-operative education program options

 In the co-op internship program, you’ll complete one consecutive 12- to 16-month work term between the third and fourth year of your academic studies.
 Application dates, admission criteria and graduation requirements are the same as for co-op.

 The Work Experience Program (WEP) is a shorter, more flexible option than co-op.
 You can join WEP at any point in your studies.
-You’ll complete one or two work terms, depending on your program’s criteria (if you complete two work terms, you’ll receive a designation of Work Experience on your academic record and transcript).
+You’ll complete one or two work terms, depending on your program’s criteria and your work terms will be recorded on your transcript.
 Admission requirements are more flexible than for co-op.

 In this option, you’ll complete a four-, eight- or 12-month internship before graduation, but after your academic coursework has been completed.
 Admission is at the discretion of individual co-op programs.